gengen1988/bootplate/README.md

 How to build my project to production edition?
 ---------
-You need install Android SDK / Cordova / Sencha CMD, config them all and run:
+Bootplate is just a RAD template.
+If you want put it in production use, please install Android SDK / Cordova / Sencha CMD as official ordering, and run:
 ```bash
 sencha app build native
 ```